 Before a discussion of how Irrevocable Funeral Trusts (I.F.
 Trusts), also called Irrevocable Funeral Expense Trusts (IFET), can be used to help one qualify for Medicaid, it is helpful to understand exactly what defines an irrevocable funeral trust.
 A trust is a legal agreement in which an individual (called the Trustmaker or Grantor) sets aside a certain amount of money for a specific purpose or person.
 In this case, the purpose of the trust is for funeral and burial costs.
 In creating this type of trust, the money set aside is no longer considered to belong to the Trustmaker, provided the trust is “irrevocable”.
 Irrevocable means the trust cannot be changed, reversed, or dissolved for any reason.

 There is considerable confusion about irrevocable funeral trusts.
 There are identical products with different names, and there are similarly named products with a similar purpose, which are critically different with regards to Medicaid eligibility.
 IFTs, Irrevocable Burial Trusts, and IF Trusts are identical products.
 Pre-paid funeral plans, pre-need funeral plans, life insurance for funeral expenses, and final expense insurance are the names of similar products, which may or may not be legally different.

-Generally speaking, in 2019, the applicant’s monthly income cannot exceed $2,313.
+Generally speaking, in 2022, the applicant’s monthly income cannot exceed $2,523.
 The value of their countable assets cannot exceed $2,000.
-(One’s home, given the applicant or his/her spouse lives in it, and a vehicle, is not counted towards the asset limit).
+(One’s home, given the applicant or his/her spouse lives in it, and a vehicle, is not counted toward the asset limit).
 Applicants must not have made any asset transfers (to their children, for example) within the previous 60 months.
 (One exception is California, which has a 30-month look-back period for asset transfers).
 Applicants with income and / or assets over the limit(s) mentioned above, or who have violated the look-back period, are typically denied Medicaid coverage.
 And families are left to pay the significant cost of nursing home or other care expenses out-of-pocket.